 Why is chimney flue gunk dangerous?

 Chimney flue gunk is dangerous because it is highly combustible.
-If there is a buildup of chimney flue gunk, it could catch fire and cause severe damage to your home.
+If there is a buildup of chimney flue gunk, it could catch fire and cause serious damage to your home.

 What are the consequences of not removing chimney flue gunk?